Bronchioles and alveoli in the lungs

 In your lungs, the main airways (bronchi) branch off into smaller and smaller passageways — the smallest, called bronchioles, lead to tiny air sacs (alveoli).

 Bronchiolitis is a common lung infection in young children and infants.
 It causes inflammation and congestion in the small airways (bronchioles) of the lung.
 Bronchiolitis is almost always caused by a virus.
 Typically, the peak time for bronchiolitis is during the winter months.

-Bronchiolitis starts out with symptoms similar to those of a common cold but then progresses to coughing, wheezing and sometimes difficulty breathing.
-Symptoms of bronchiolitis can last for several days to weeks, even a month.
+Bronchiolitis starts out with symptoms similar to those of a common cold, but then progresses to coughing, wheezing and sometimes difficulty breathing.
+Symptoms of bronchiolitis can last for several days to weeks.

 Most children get better with care at home.
-A very small percentage of children require hospitalization.
+A small percentage of children require hospitalization.

 For the first few days, the signs and symptoms of bronchiolitis are similar to those of a cold:

 - Stuffy nose

 - Slight fever (not always present)